EoghanDelaney/pands-project/README.md

     <img src='images/describe/data_species_count.PNG'/>
 </p>

 Going forward we can now assume the dataset is complete and laid out as described in the introduction.
-The csv contains five number columns sepal_length, sepal_width, petal_length & petal_width witch are floats or decimal lengths in centimeters and finally a species column.
-The dataset as aforementioned has 50 number of each species.
+The csv contains five columns sepal_length, sepal_width, petal_length & petal_width, which are floats or decimal lengths in centimeters and finally a species column.
+The dataset as previously mentioned has 50 of each species.

-## 2.2 Data caculations
+## 2.2 Data Calculations
-At this point we can now analyse the data further.
-We can use the describe function to demonstrate the means, standard deviation, Max and min of each of the columns.
-The following section of code is performed on the entire dataset.
+At this point, we can now analyse the data further.
+We can use the describe function to demonstrate the means, standard deviation, maximum and minimum of each of the columns.
+The following section of code is performed on the entire dataset:
 <p align="center">
     <img src='images/describe/describe_full_dataset.PNG'/>
 </p>
-This output has given a mean, standard deviation, max & min of sepal length, sepal width, petal length & petal width.
+This output has given a mean, standard deviation, maximum & minimum of sepal length, sepal width, petal length & petal width.
 A mean sepal length of 5.84cm or standard deviation of 0.433cm for the sepal width.
-The table also shows the max and min of petal length and width 1cm, 6.9cm, 0.1cm & 2.5cm respectively.
-This information is useful if we are looking at the total dataset only however we want to drill down further into the dataset to view each species individually.
+The table also shows the maximum and minimum of petal length and width 1cm, 6.9cm, 0.1cm & 2.5cm respectively.
+This information is useful if we are looking at the total dataset only, however we want to drill down further into the dataset to view each species individually.
 We can apply the describe function for each species or class.
-The following code can achieve this.
+The following code can achieve this:

 #### - Setosa
 <p align="center">